pipegalera/starter-academic/content/post/credit-card-approval/index.md

     Accuracy with 33.0% of test data = 0.8260869565217391

 The algorithm is able to predict the approval or rejection of a credit card applicant only looking at their characteristics with 82.6% accuracy.
-Of the 228 credit profiles for the model to be tested (2/3 or the total 690 cases), it predicted correctly the approval or rejection 187 cases (82.6% of 228).
+Of the 228 credit profiles for the model to be tested (2/3 or the total 690 cases), it predicted correctly the approval or rejection of 187 cases (82.6% of 228).

-We can play around with different proportions of train and test data to explore the case of overfitting (also refered as trade-off between variance and bias):
+We can play around with different proportions of train and test data to explore the case of overfitting (also referred to as *trade-off between variance and bias*):

 ```python